baptiste-meynet/baptiste-meynet/README.md

 ## My Journey: From Engineering to Data-Driven Marketing & Automation

 ### 🎓 An Unconventional Beginning
 With an engineering degree in hand, I intentionally ventured beyond traditional paths to broaden my skill set.
-My goal was to explore industries beyond engineering, embrace new challenges, and stimulate different ways of thinking.
+My goal was to explore industries beyond engineering, embrace new challenges, and develop new ways of thinking.

 ### 📈 Diving into Marketing
-Drawn to marketing, I aimed to enhance my communication skills, immerse myself in a creative environment, engage in project management, and build meaningful client relationships.
+Drawn to marketing, I wanted to enhance my communication skills, immerse myself in a creative environment, gain project management experience, and build meaningful client relationships.

 ### 💼 Securing a Media Planner Role
-I quickly secured a media planner position, where I:
+I quickly secured a role as a media planner, where I:
 - Developed and executed innovative marketing strategies
 - Coordinated cross-functional teams
 - Built and maintained strong client relationships